 Whether you have a sailing fanatic in the family or want to thank the staff at your marina, these 5 homemade gifts for sailors are sure to please.
 Read-on for quick-to-make and easy-to-stow gift ideas for the sailor in your life.

 This post was based on an article originally published in Good Old Boat Magazine.
-Check out their special holiday offer at the end of the post.

 1. Margarita marmalade